To create inspired work, we must first be inspired.

-Kim is one of our in-house experts on everything from Game of Thrones, to Friends, to John Wick.
+Kim is one of our in-house experts on everything from Friends to Criminal Minds.
 A true junkie of all genres, she always saw herself working on movies in another life.
 And being the passionate communicator that she is, Hollywood would be in good hands.
 Her creative desire to help people tell their stories is matched only by her hyper-organized brain and flowchart skills.
 It makes her a natural leader on CTP’s media team, and a client’s most trusted side-kick.
 If you need a thoughtful and strategic approach to a media campaign - or suggestions on what to binge watch next - Kim’s got you covered.

 Check out Kim's Five Questions video from our series.

 In Kyle Cardoza’s head, it’s always a movie.
 Which might explain why he broke his leg at age 5 from jumping off the bed, a lá Superman.
 In the years since, our Senior Video Editor has put stunt work to the side, but that cinematic imagination is as potent as ever.
 On the clock, Kyle always taps into his creative roots, brainstorming & collaborating with every department to develop quality video products for a whole host of clients.
 And when it comes to his IMDb, Kyle leaves no stones unturned, shooting for sports, the arts, & even narrative projects.
 But regardless of the subject, what keeps Kyle’s work consistent is his heart.
 And that’s something they don’t teach in film school.